ibm-cloud-docs/hpc-ibm-spectrumlsf/before_deploying.md

 {: #generate-remote-ip}
 {: step}

-Generate an public IP address that is required to access the Spectrum LSF cluster nodes. click [here](https://ipv4.icanhazip.com).
+Generate an public IP address that is required to access the Spectrum LSF cluster nodes.
+Click [here](https://ipv4.icanhazip.com).

 If an Admin requires cluster access, they should provide the IP address from which the cluster will be accessed, whether from a local system or a virtual server instance.
 For multiple users, access can be granted by specifying a CIDR range.
 {: note}